zelaznik/frozen_dict/README.md

 - Compatible with both Python 2 and Python3.
 Tested on 2.7 and 3.4
 - Supports bi-directional conversion to and from regular dictionaries
 - A FrozenDict is also created using the same arguments needed to instantiate a regular dict.
-- Can be dropped into code in place of an existing dictionary.
+- Can be dropped into code in place of an existing dictionary, assuming your code doesn't use type checking.
 - Lookup times are on O(1).
 Using strings as keys, 1.69 micro-sec for a dict with 3 items.
 - For a dictionary with 1 million itmes, it takes on average 2.51 micro-sec to retrieve a value.